-Although some studies find that electoral-oriented political acts such as contact and party work form coherent indices with voting, the dimensional analyses of the data used in the current study do not support combining these indicators in a single index.
-The multivariate analyses conducted in this study Therefore use two main dependent variables: for electoral participation, the indicator of vote, and for nonelectoral participation (NEP), a mean index of the other participation indicators documented in Figure 1.
+Although some studies find that electoral-oriented political acts, such as contact and party work, form coherent indices with voting, the dimensional analyses of the data used in the current study do not support combining these indicators in a single index.
+The multivariate analyses conducted in this study, therefore, use two main dependent variables: for electoral participation, the indicator of vote, and for nonelectoral participation (NEP), a mean index of the other participation indicators documented in Figure 1.
 Table 1 documents the descriptive statistics for the political participation dependent variables as measured in Wave 1 and Wave 2, and for the independent variables and control variables measured in Wave 1, described below.

 Table 1.
 Descriptive statistics